howie12207/vite-ssg/README.md

 export default FontAwesomeIcon;
 ```

-2.Check you have import fontawesome and use it
+2. Check you have import fontawesome and use it

 ```
 // src/main.js